GoogleCloudPlatform/marketplace-k8s-app-tools/docs/schema.md

 replicas: 3
 ```

-We can define the following schema:
+We can define the following abbreviated schema:

 ```yaml
 properties: